 Piggy-backing/tail-gating.
-A glaring weakness in access control is the ease with which intruders can slip in with legitimate users, close behind them.
+A glaring weakness in access control is the ease with which intruders can slip in close behind legitimate users.
 Often this is with a gesture of courtesy from the first student, who holds the door for someone behind him, or when the first student is too intimidated to confront the person who "piggybacks" on their entry.
 If this is commonplace at your school, access control measures may be illusory, providing a false, and counterproductive, sense of security, although they may at least reinforce territoriality.
 To address this problem, the issue is not primarily what type of access device is used, but what response measures are in place.
-Options might include: (1) video analytics or on-site security personnel that trigger alarms when piggy-backing occurs, (2) video recording of the incident to identify the intruder, and (3) an access control response, such as a lockdown of a second door preventing further entry coupled with an immediate response from security guards to confront the intruder, Training for all legitimate users goes hand-in-hand with these tighter measures.
+Options might include: (1) video analytics or on-site security personnel that trigger alarms when piggy-backing occurs, (2) video recording of the incident to identify the intruder, and (3) an access control response, such as a lockdown of a second door preventing further entry coupled with an immediate response from security guards to confront the intruder.
+Training for all legitimate users goes hand-inhand with these tighter measures.
+Some high-tech turnstiles and revolving doors now on the market incorporate proximity cards, infra-red beams, and analytics, which can detect and photograph tailgaters or unauthorized intruders, denving them access or identifying them for follow-up, at costs ranging from \$50,00 to \$75,000 per revolving door or \$13,000-45,000 per turnstile.